drand/drand/docs/SECURITY_MODEL.md

 not a qualified dealer since honest nodes would relay its packet and find the inconsistency.

-## TO REVIEW:
+## To review

-* drand must make sure that if a DKG went "wrong" during a resharing because of the broadcast channel assumption being violated, it keeps the previous share to be able to start a new DKG again.
+Drand must make sure that if a DKG went _wrong_ during a resharing because of the broadcast channel assumption being violated, it keeps the previous share to be able to start a new DKG again.
 Currently it erases the previous share when DKG finishes.
 For a fresh DKG it is fine since nodes can restart from scratch as before.